Can you use Niacinamide and Vitamin C together in skincare?

 Best Vitamin C products

-Vitamin C is a powerful antioxidant with multiple skin benefits, and according to board-certified dermatologist Anna Guanche it has "both active and inactive forms," per Byrdie.
-Beverly Hills-based dermatologist Jennifer Herrmann told the outlet that L-ascorbic acid is the pure form of Vitamin C, and there are Vitamin C derivatives like sodium ascorbyl phosphate, ascorbyl palmitate, retinyl ascorbate, tetrahexyldecyl ascorbate, and magnesium ascorbyl phosphate, and these work better for sensitive skin.
+Vitamin C is a powerful antioxidant with multiple skin benefits, and according to board-certified dermatologist Anna Guanche, it has "both active and inactive forms," per Byrdie.
+Beverly Hills-based dermatologist Jennifer Herrmann told the outlet that L-ascorbic acid is the pure form of Vitamin C. There are Vitamin C derivatives like sodium ascorbyl phosphate, ascorbyl palmitate, retinyl ascorbate, tetrahexyldecyl ascorbate, and magnesium ascorbyl phosphate, and these work better for sensitive skin.

 Best niacinamide products

-For an affordable pick, The INKEY List Niacinamide Oil Control Serum is perfect (via Prevention).
-It's pretty strong, so it's great at brightening the skin while reducing breakouts.
+For an affordable pick, the INKEY List Niacinamide Oil Control Serum is perfect (via Prevention).
+It's pretty strong and significant at brightening the skin while reducing breakouts.
 It has hyaluronic acid to add hydration.
 Since it's 10%, it might not be the best for sensitive skin.